lazell/ufo_reports/README.md

 whether there were any distinct themes.
 The reports typically have a detailed paragraph written by the witness which describes the event in detail, I decided to use basic natural language processing (TF-IDF) and use this to group similar reports together into sub-groups or topics.
 To capture topics, I used the unsupervised machine learning method of k-means clustering.

 #### K-means Clustering on Text Explained...
-Feel free to skip this part, This is an overview of how the algorithm works for text analysis.
+Feel free to skip this part, this is an overview of how the algorithm works for text analysis.

 This process creates a number of matrices: